SnehaTumminakatti/SnehaTumminakatti/README.md

 ### Hi!
-I'm Sneha, a 2nd year Computer Science Engineering student with a passion for coding.
+I'm Sneha, a final year Computer Science Engineering student with a passion for coding.
 ### I'm always looking for new and exciting projects to work on, and I'm always up for a challenge.
 ### I'm also a firm believer in the power of collaboration and learning from others.